dfparker2002/aemspademo/README.md

 TO DO
 =======
+- Error page (/content/aemspademo/en/error404.html) should render correct when component is added to any page not at the level of "Training / Schedule".
+Currently defaults to Sling error page.
 - UI unit-tests (hobbes.js)
 - Class mocks and junit
 - Maven integration automation of reverse map java classes using plugin (generates class diagram above),